In Sierra Leone there is a mixed legal system of English common law and customary law.

 Stamp duty

-Stamp duty is required for the registration of all legal instruments, Sales of shares sales and purchase properties etc.
+The Finance Act 2023 passed by Parliament on 4th April, 2023 has increased stamp duty from 0.5 to 2% of property value.
+This payment is required for the registration of all legal instruments, sales of shares and purchase properties etc.

 Technical service fees